anguyenle/clone_by_password/README.md

 ```

 ## Testing
 We've successfully gotten this script to run on our Linux Machine and on Google Colab.
+We think we've fixed a bug where our system reports that it adds Github to the known_hosts file (even though it cannot).